So how do you actually master lead guitar vibrato technique?

 See/hear this technique demonstrated starting at 3:18 in the video.

-4. Practice Vibrato On Bent And Unbent Notes
+4. Practice Lead Guitar Vibrato Technique On Bent And Unbent Notes

 Once you can consistently get the vibrato sound you want on an unbent note, begin applying the same approach to a bent note.